-The corner stone of the GRASP is the used approach for implementing numerical inversion that is highly elaborated and is highly abstract in the sense that, in principle, it not linked in any way to specific measurement type.
-Here are the key elements of the inversion approach employed the GRASP:
+The corner stone of the GRASP is the used approach for implementing numerical inversion that is highly elaborated and is highly abstract in the sense that it is not linked in any way to specific measurement type.
+Here are the key elements of the inversion approach employed at the GRASP package:

-The main part of inversion concept formulated for inverting abstract "indirect measurements" independent of the physical nature;
+The main part of the inversion concept is formulated for inverting abstract "indirect measurements" independent of the physical nature;

 The used mathematical inversion formalism (Dubovik 2004, Dubovik et al. 2011, etc.) complementarily unites advantages of a variety of practical inversion approaches of known mathematical inversion procedures;